-What if a technological innovation came along so all-transforming that it reversed the advance of civilisation?
+What if technological innovation was so all-transforming that it reversed the advance of civilisation?

 It has happened before.

-In recent centuries we’ve got used to the idea that constant technical innovations – the steam engine, electricity, air travel, antibiotics, contraception, the Internet – mean that, to quote the song, “Things can only get better”.
+In recent centuries we’ve got used to the idea that technical innovations – the steam engine, electricity, air travel, antibiotics, contraception, the Internet – mean that “Things can only get better”.

 Tell that to the collapsing dregs of the Roman Empire.
 Or the Aztecs. (more…)

 I wrote a while ago about “7 ways to explain the meaning of life” (links in bold italics are to other posts on this site).

 I said that the meaning of life would emerge around 80% of the way through my novel Biotime; and that it involved “Come Celebrate with Us” and “The Kiss”.

 Wiener Secession, 2015 – Photo: Robert Pimm